gchen605/gchen605.github.io/_resources/3d-print.md

 # Basic workflow
 **AKA I found something online I want to print** <br>
-We currently have a [Prusa Core One](https://www.prusa3d.com/product/prusa-core-one/) Here is its [handbook](https://help.prusa3d.com/product/core-one), which I highly encourage you to read to start.
+We currently have a [Prusa Core One](https://www.prusa3d.com/product/prusa-core-one/). <br>
+Here is its [handbook](https://help.prusa3d.com/product/core-one), which I highly encourage you to read to get started.

 There are 3 main steps to 3D printing:
 1. Get a printable 3D model: Usually an STL or OBJ file, these are widely shared online